storyfeet/irrigate/rules.md

 If the tile is a "Goal Tile", ignore rules 1 to 3 and instead place it diagonally from, and not touching edges with, any other tile on the board.

-    Note: There are no Goal Tiles in the Early Game, but players continue to "Place a Land Tile" throughout the game.

-**Ending the Early Game**

-When the final "Fourth Tile" is placed, and all players have 4 tiles of their colour on the board.
-The Early Game ends.

-The Next Player will take a turn as described in the **Main Game**

-As compensation for not being that player, the player left of him recieves 1 extra money.
-Then clockwise around the table each player recieves one more money than the last.

-Or -- in a two player game, the other player recieves 2 extra money.

-Now move to the **Main Game**.

-### Main Game

-Players take turns clockwise around the table to do each of the following:

-* First: Place a Land Tile (As above)
-* Second: Perform any number of actions they can afford (in any order).
-    - Rotate a Land Tile
-    - Buy a Land Tile
-* Finally: Recieve Money for all Land Tiles they own that are irrigated.

-If a player performs more than one action in a single turn, there is an extra Tax applied.
-See **Multiple Action Tax** below.

 ### Action - Rotate a Land Tile

 Select a Land Tile and Rotate it to any of the four orientations you choose.